kevinhao3300/cs303e_grading/README.md

 Your access token can be found on Canvas -> Account -> Settings -> New Access Token

 To run, simply just run `python grade.py` and follow the given prompts.

+If you are running into import issues, install everything found in requirements.txt.